cerr/MRI_Pancreas_Fullshot_AnatomicCtxShape/README.md

 * Duostomach

 ### Deformable vector field
-VF for deforming the first (moving) scan to a later (baseline) scan.
+DVF for deforming the earlier (moving) scan to a later (baseline) scan.

 ## Installing dependencies
 Dependencies specified in `requirements.txt` may be installed as follows: